idekerlab/MuSIC/README.md

-## Calibrate protein-protein distance and proximity from Gene Ontology
+## Step 2.
+Calibrate protein-protein distance and proximity from Gene Ontology
 ![Calibration](./Figures/GitHub_calibration.png)

 As a means of calibrating distance in the embeddings to physical distance in cells, we sampled the literature to assemble a reference set of ten subcellular components with known physical sizes, from protein complexes of <20 nm to organelles >1 µm in diameter.
 The size of each of these ten components strongly correlated with its number of protein species documented in the Gene Ontology (GO), suggesting a general approximate conversion from the number of protein species to diameter, in nanometers, of a cellular component (**Calibration Function**).